geo4lib/geo4libcamp-website/docs/2024/agenda-2024.md

 !!! question "What topics will we discuss?"

 	Proposed Lightning Talks so far range from GeoBlacklight development to OpenIndexMaps to Ephemeral Geodata to Deep Learning & Aerial Photographs.
 The topics for the unconference sessions will be determined by attendees during the event.

+## Workshops

+Choose from one of the following workshops which will be offered on the afternoon of Monday, May 20th:

+### Workshop 1: GeoBlacklight and Geospatial Metadata

+**Part 1: GeoBlacklight for Beginners ---- Advanced GeoBlacklight: Voyaging Beyond Core**

+An introduction to the GeoBlacklight software with guided techniques for installation and customization.

+**Part 2: Medley of Metadata Workflows**

+Creating geospatial metadata for GeoBlacklight using a variety of techniques from manual cataloging to batch harvesting to python scripting.

+### Workshop 2: Spatial Data Support Bootcamp

+This workshop will focus on information & skills for licensing and supporting enterprise accounts on Google Earth Engine and Planet.com.
+The focus will be on basic user skills, support resources and enterprise organization administration

+* **Google Earth Engine** - Free for research and non-profit organizations, GEE is becoming the default platform for accessing, and analyzing Earth observation data.
+With over 70 petabytes of data across 600+ datasets (many updated in near real-time), and the power of Google Cloud Platform for processing, Google Earth Engine is currently the “Best in Class” for working with satellite imagery at global scales.
+* **Planet.com** - With Planetscope, the 3m resolution, multi-spectral image of the Earth, every day, SkySat Tasking and Archive, Planet.com is a research-ready Earth observation data stream and platform that has assembled a cost-effective Enterprise Education & Research Tier.
+With access through a browser-based Explorer, APIs and third-party integrations (QGIS, ArcGIS & Google Earth Engine) the Planet data ecosystem serves a broad range of applications, and technical expertise.

 ## Tentative Schedule